conda-forge/r_clang_activation-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `r_clang_linux-64` can be installed with:
+Once the `conda-forge` channel has been enabled, `r_clang_osx-arm64` can be installed with:

 ```
-conda install r_clang_linux-64
+conda install r_clang_osx-arm64
 ```

-It is possible to list all of the versions of `r_clang_linux-64` available on your platform with:
+It is possible to list all of the versions of `r_clang_osx-arm64` available on your platform with:

 ```
-conda search r_clang_linux-64 --channel conda-forge
+conda search r_clang_osx-arm64 --channel conda-forge
 ```